Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 - Currently all Mininet hosts share the host file system and PID space;
   this means that you may have to be careful if you are running daemons that require configuration in /etc, and you need to be careful that you don't kill the wrong processes by mistake.
+(Note the `bind.py` example demonstrates how to have per-host private directories.)

 - Unlike a simulator, Mininet doesn't have a strong notion of virtual time; this means that timing measurements will be based on real time,